Twitter is a tricky beast; out of all the social media platforms, it was the one I had the most difficulty with.

 To find the movers and shakers in your genre then I cannot recommend Twitters advanced search enough.
 Use it to find those with similar interests and large followings, take the time to read, share and comment on their threads (make sure you add to the conversation, going on the thread and posting “followmefollowmefollowme” will get you nowhere except maybe blocked) and before you know it you’ll be growing like a weed.

 Twitter lists are also a great way to find people who are relevant.
-If you find one author or publisher, you can see if they have a list of individuals who write in a similar genre or are trying to reach the same audience as you.
-Once you find that list, you have access to potentially countless people to follow and engage with.
+If you find one author or publisher, you can see if they have a list of people who write in a similar genre or are trying to reach the same audience as you.
+Once you find that list, you have access to potentially unlimited people to follow and engage with.

-Lastly the most prominent tool, hashtags.
+Lastly the most obvious tool, hashtags.
 I’m still not wonderful at hashtags, but when I do remember to use them, I get far more engagement as I’m able to reach a wider audience.

 It should go without saying that you need to post good content.
-Always posting about your book might be tempting (believe me I know) but people will only follow you if you post something that interests them.
-If you post engaging and entertaining content sprinkled with the occasional “look I wrote a Book” post then you’re far more likely to grow an audience that’s interested in what you write.
-When they see you’ve got a book, they are far more liable to say “Gosh, more of what I already like?” and click the buy button.
+Constantly posting about your book might be tempting (believe me I know) but people will only follow you if you post something that interests them.
+If you post engaging and interesting content sprinkled with the occasional “look I wrote a Book” post then you’re far more likely to grow an audience that’s interested in what you write.
+When they see you’ve got a book, they are far more likely to say “Gosh, more of what I already like?” and click the buy button.

 Part of posting good content has little to do with the content itself (weird, right?) and more to do with the constancy of your posts.
 If you post in bursts you’re going to flood people’s feeds, and they are not going to like that, they will unfollow you.
 If you never post then, they will get bored, and when they have a clear out, you’ll get unfollowed.
 So not only do you have to be interesting but you have to find the right balance between too much and too little and be consistent with it.